AdaptiveMotorControlLab/CellSeg3D/docs/res/guides/inference_module_guide.rst

 * **Computing objects statistics** :

-    You can choose to compute various stats from the labels and save them to a csv for later use.
+    You can choose to compute various stats from the labels and save them to a .csv for later use.

     This includes, for each object :